-Although fancy goldfish have become increasingly popular over the years, the no-frills common goldfish is still what many people would first picture if they were asked to think about a goldfish.
+Although fancy varieties have become increasingly popular over the years, the no-frills common goldfish is still what many people would first picture if they were asked to think about a goldfish.

-They may not have the flowing fins or unusual body shapes of their fancy counterparts, but common goldfish are generally very hardy and healthy, making them ideal for beginner fish-keepers.
+They may not have the flowing fins or unusual body shapes of their fancy counterparts, but commons are generally very hardy and healthy, making them ideal for beginner fish-keepers.
 That said, many advanced aquarists still can’t resist their charms.

 - History and Origins